Wild Art: A Journey Off-Canvas

 Art Comes Alive.

 Wild Art: a Journey Off-Canvas is a collaborative community art experience inspired by nature, combining the efforts of regional artists and thousands of Garden visitors to transform the Garden into a living tapestry of natural art.
-Wild Art will feature large-scale art installations made from materials found in the natural environment.
+Wild Art features large-scale art installations made from materials found in the natural environment.
 Scattered throughout the Garden to prompt exploration and discovery, the multi-sensory experiences will spark new ways of interacting with the natural world and each other.
 Pop-up & Ephemeral Art — created by volunteers, partner groups and staff and guest artists, these works of art encourage visitors to see the natural beauty in the environment.
 Featured pop-up artists include Noah Scalin, Mirinda Powers Reynolds and Erling Sjovold.

 Visitor as Artist.